Moving traffic enforcement

 Local authorities in England (outside London) became empowered in May 2022 to adopt the powers for enforcement of moving traffic restrictions.
 This is all laid out under Part 6 of the Traffic Management Act 2004.

-As a result, local highway authorities, such as Southend City Council, will be able to use cameras to catch people breaking specific traffic rules while driving.
+As a result, local highway authorities, such as Southend-on-Sea City Council, will be able to use cameras to catch people breaking specific traffic rules while driving.

 The Council are preparing for these powers to be adopted to:

-The first step in the process is to apply to DfT and be one of the authorities that can enforce highway restrictions and or prohibitions.
+The first step in the process was to apply to the Department for Transport (DfT) to be one of the authorities that can enforce highway restrictions and or prohibitions.

 We plan to roll the programme out in phases.